 Go inside the cave with us in our video, below.

-The beginning of the trip was basic tubing so we just sat in the cool, clear water and slowly paddle our way to the mouth of the cave.
-Once inside, the lights went out, our headlamps went on and we continued to float inside the cave which is spooky since you can’t see what’s in the water.
+The beginning of the trip was basic tubing as we sat in the cool, clear water and slowly paddled our way to the mouth of the cave.
+Once inside, the lights went out, our headlamps went on, and we continued to float inside the cave which is spooky since you can’t see what’s in the water.

 Pretty soon the water got too shallow for floating, so we beached the tubes and took off on foot.

 Once on our feet, the guides lead us into various chambers and up onto roomy ledges to check out areas that were used by the ancient Mayans as ceremonial sites during forays into caves (believed to be the underworld or xibalba) to speak with their gods.
 Because the Mayans were more than a little bit afraid of the underworld (some living Mayans still won’t go into a cave), anthropologists and archaeologists believe they had to have been in severe need of help from the gods in order to perform these subterranean rituals.
 The bigger the problem, they believe, the deeper they went.

 At the back of one of the largest “rooms” inside the cave lies a spectacular area which was like a tiny crystal cavern.
 It required some crawling and contorting to get into this area, but it was worth it to see the the massive sparkling flow stones created mineral-laden water running through the cave.